Transportation Safety

 PAG also uses the Safety Explorer tool to detect safety performance such as which four-way intersections may be underperforming.
 A deeper analysis of those intersections may then reveal potential problems, and a jurisdiction can use this information to plan to resolve the issues.

-Another source of safety data is from PAG’s Automatic Road Analyzer Van, also known as the ARAN Van.
-The van is equipped to collect regional data about pavement conditions on arterial and collector streets.
-The information is distributed to the jurisdictions that own the facilities, so they can use it to plan pavement management and repair programs.
+Another source of safety data is from PAG’s Pavement Condition and Digital Imagery collection contract.
+This contract is to collect regional data regarding pavement conditions on arterial and collector streets every three years.
+In addition, digital imagery of the roadway surface and the driver’s perspective of the roadway is collected.
+This information is distributed to the jurisdictions that own the facilities, so that they can use it to plan management and repair programs.

 Other safety resources: